This section deals only with private sector claims from customers who:

 We have to restrict Housing Benefit to the shared accommodation rate for people who are under 35.

 How much is the shared accommodation rate?

 The shared room rate is based on the cost of single-roomed accommodation in the area where your property is located at the time you apply for Housing Benefit.
 This figure may change each year.
-The current Shared Accommodation rate can be found by following this link to the Direct.gov website and selecting ‘shared accommodation’ and entering the postcode of your property
+The current Shared Accommodation rate can be found on the Local Housing Allowance rates Direct Gov webpage by searching by postcode or local authority area. and selecting ‘shared accommodation’ and entering the postcode of your property

 West Lindsey District Council